-The Corporation believes that these components collectively provide a fair and competitive pay package and an appropriate relationship between an executive's compensation, the executive's performance, and the Corporation's performance.
+These components collectively were intended to provide a fair and competitive pay package and an appropriate relationship between an executive's compensation, the executive's performance, and the Corporation's performance.
 Other elements of compensation, such as benefits, provide a small component of annual compensation.
-The compensation program described below is appropriate for the Corporation as it evolves in a cyclical industry.
-As such, the Board believes its compensation program is integral to maintaining a flexible cost structure, encouraging managers at all levels to optimize performance, aligning management's interest with Shareholders' interest and fostering short-term, medium-term and long-term performance while encouraging retention.
+The compensation program that existed prior to the Compensation Review was considered appropriate for the Corporation as it evolved in a cyclical industry.